ESP32 — ESP-IDF v6

 shell

-• Try a different USB cable (use a data cable, not a charge-only cable)
+• Use a data USB cable — not a charge-only cable

 • Check System Settings → Privacy & Security for blocked extensions